LoyolaChicagoBooks/introcs-csharp/rst/writeline-substitution.rst

 initial string are implicitly numbered,
 *starting from 0*.
 Starting with 0 is consistent with other numbering sequences in C#.
-So here, where there is just one value to substitute, it gets the index 0, and where it is substituted, the braces get 0 inside, to indicate that parameter with index 0 is to be substituted.
+So here, where there is just one value to substitute (``name``), it gets the index 0, and where it is substituted, the braces get 0 inside, to indicate that parameter with index 0 is to be substituted.

-Everything in the initial string that is *outside* the braces is just repeated verbatim.
-In particular, if the only parameter is a string with no braces, it is printed completely verbatim (as we have used ``Console.WriteLine`` before).
+Everything in the initial string that is *outside* the braces is just *repeated verbatim*.
+In particular, if the only parameter is a string with no braces, it is printed completely verbatim (reducing to the situations where we have used ``Console.WriteLine`` before).

 A more elaborate silly examples that you could test in csharp would be::